What do indie developers and big companies have in common? Both want to create a game that is loved by the public.

 But even with that, the Top 10 Steam games have one thing in common: The player is not 100% in control of their character.

 Even PUBG, CS: GO and other first-person shooters have a slight delay between the Input and what is happening on the screen, almost as if the player suggests what to do instead of directly controlling the game character.

 This is what creates immersion and excitement.
 You know that by pressing the W or clicking on the screen, the player would not react immediately, so you have to think about your moves in advance.

-Game Objectives could range from a simple (facing waves of enemies) to a more complex (collecting items in speicific order, or solving a riddle).
+Game Objectives could range from simple (facing waves of enemies) to more complex (collecting items in a specific order, or solving a riddle).
 But if you get the first 3 elements right (Name, Lighting/Art Style, Mechanics), the Game Objective becomes less important.

-For example Serious Sam, it has a quite simple Objective - eliminate the hordes of enemies using the most bizarre weapons.
+For example, Serious Sam has a quite simple Objective - eliminate the hordes of enemies using the most bizarre weapons.
 But because the Art Style and the Game Mechanics are enjoyable, the game itself becomes enjoyable, even if it has a repetitive Objective.

-To summarize, pick a catchy but suitable Name (or basically the Name that suits your game the most, while still being catchy).
-Plan out the Art Style for your game (or develop it gradually).
-Then write out the key Gameplay Mechanics your game will have, then develop everything else around it.
-And Lastly think of the Game Objectives that have a purpose, whether it's to unlock a new weapon or to advance to the next game level etc.
+To summarize, pick a catchy but suitable Name (a name that suits your game the most, while still being catchy), plan out the Art Style for your game (or develop it gradually), then write out the key Gameplay Mechanics your game will have, then develop everything else around it, and lastly, think of the Game Objectives that have a purpose, whether it's to unlock a new weapon or to advance to the next game level, etc.